lindelius/php-jwt/README.md

 ### Exceptions

 This library throws a variety of different exceptions in order to allow for different actions to be taken depending on what exactly it was that went wrong.
-However, all of these exceptions implements the `Lindelius\JWT\Exception\Exception` interface, making it possible to catch **any** exception thrown by this library without having to list all of them.
+However, all of these exceptions extends `Lindelius\JWT\Exception\JwtException`, making it possible to catch **any** exception thrown by this library without having to list all of them.

 ```php
 try {